Operation Spark (1941): Suicide bomb at museum

 Army Group Center provided a collection of captured Soviet Army weapons to be displayed at a military museum in Berlin.
-The display was to open on 21 March 1943, with a personal viewing by Hitler, Luftwaffe commander Hermann Göring, SS Reichsführer Heinrich Himmler, Kriegsmarine commander Karl Dönitz, and OKW chief Wilhelm Keitel.
+The display was to open on 21 March 1943, with a personal viewing by Hitler, Luftwaffe commander Hermann Göring, Reichsführer-SS Heinrich Himmler, Kriegsmarine commander Karl Dönitz, and OKW chief Wilhelm Keitel.

 Colonel Gersdorff volunteered to be a human time bomb.
 He would carry the explosives inside his army coat.
 The museum was unheated, so his wearing a long coat would not seem suspicious.
 A few minutes before Hitler arrived, he would start the ten-minute fuses on the explosives.
 Just before the bombs would go off, he would rush to Hitler and embrace him; the explosion would kill both men.

 Despite the plan, at the last minute just before Hitler was to appear, his visit was reduced to just eight minutes as a security precaution, and he breezed through in just two minutes, leaving well before Gersdorff's explosives would have gone off.
 Gersdorff barely managed to get out and defuse the bombs.